LiNk-NY/Painless-R-compilation-and-installation-on-Ubuntu/README.md

 # Painless-R-compilation-and-installation-on-Ubuntu

 Compiling R involves installing tons of dependencies, though there are many documents on the internet instructing you how to achieve it, they are kind of outdated.
+Some dependencies shown here may also be out-of-date.

 Note.
 The Bioconductor Build System (BBS)'s R installation instructions are available at
 <https://github.com/Bioconductor/BBS/blob/devel/Doc/Prepare-Ubuntu-24.04-HOWTO.md>